-We’ve outlined some common digestive conditions and food allergy tips to help keep you safe and feeling your best on Halloween and the days that follow.
+We’ve outlined some common digestive conditions and food allergy tips from some of our friends in the space to help you trick or treat safely on Halloween and the days that follow.

 IBS is a disorder affecting the intestine.
 IBS involves problems with motility (movement of digested food through the intestines) and sensitivity (how the brain interprets signals from the intestinal nerves), leading to abdominal pain, changes in bowel patterns and other symptoms.

 Organic dark chocolates and other organic candies can be a great alternative as well.
-Further to this, if you want to get that sweet treat fix in and love to bake, Fody Foods has some great low FODMAP recipes you can make.
-Check them out here.
+Further to this, if you want to get that sweet treat fix in and love to bake, Fody Foods has some great low FODMAP recipes you can make!

 Remember, portions matter!
 Try keeping them small.
 Eating too much at one time, even if made with low FODMAP ingredients, can risk a bout of IBS symptoms!

 Celiac disease is a bowel disorder caused by a reaction to ingested gluten, a protein found in wheat, rye and barley and contaminating all commercial-grade oats.
 If you have celiac disease, eating gluten damages the villi (small finger-like structures) that make up the lining of your small bowel.
 This injury prevents nutrients from being properly absorbed.

 If you have celiac disease or a gluten sensitivity, you know you must follow a strict gluten-free diet –it’s extremely important that all the candies you consume at Halloween are gluten-free.
 Sometimes the products can be gluten-free themselves but were processed in a facility that also processes wheat – so ensure you always read the label carefully before purchasing products!
 Check out our article on how to know which brands are really celiac safe.